 Place bread and olive oil on baking sheet.
 Toss the bread and olive oil together, covering each bread cube.
 Next, bake in oven for 4 to 5 minutes or until lightly browned.

-Meanwhile, In a medium sauce pan on medium heat, melt butter and whisk in butter, constantly stirring.
+Meanwhile, In a medium sauce pan on medium heat, melt butter and whisk in flour, constantly stirring.
 Do not let the mixture turn brown.

 Add milk gradually and keep stirring until everything is incorporated.
 Make sure there are no lumps.
 Add yellow mustard, pickle juice, and Swiss cheese (excluding ¼ cup).
 Keep stirring until the cheese has completely melted (3 to 4 minutes).